arnigeir/lsd/readme.md

 ===
 A Local Storage Database
 ---
-A simple noSQL database implementation that uses the browsers localStorage to persist its data.
+A really simple noSQL database implementation that uses the browsers localStorage to persist its data and a functional api to manage and query.

-The database consist of a single object called LSD that is initialized by calling its construction
+The database API consist of a single object called LSD that is initialized by calling its construction
 like:

 	lsd = LSD();